-Reversal of the battery cables will damage the electrical parts.
+Do not reverse the battery cables.
+Otherwise, the electrical parts could be damaged.

-- 1. Make sure the main switch (on applicable models) is "OFF" (off) before working on the battery. - Connect the red battery cable to the POSITIVE (+) terminal first.
-Then connect the black battery cable to the NEGA-TIVE (-) terminal.
+- Make sure the main switch (on applicable models) is "OFF" (off) before working on the battery. - Connect the red battery cable to the POSITIVE (+) terminal first.
+Then connect the black battery cable to the NEGATIVE (-) terminal.